Dakshin22/amiibo-suite/README.md

 ## Features in Progress

-Currently, I'm working on a feature where users can check a checkbox next to a result to add it to their collection.
+Currently, I'm working on a feature where users can check a checkbox next to a result to add it to their "collection".
 This will allow collectors to keep track of what amiibo they own through the app.

 # Challenges